 - Contractionary fiscal policy is when elected officials either cut spending or increase taxes.

 - It is disliked by voters who want to keep government benefits.

 - The unpopularity of contractionary policy increases the budget deficit and national debt.

 The purpose of contractionary fiscal policy is to slow growth to a healthy economic level.
-That's between 2 percent to 3 percent a year.
-An economy that grows more than 3 percent creates four negative consequences.
+That's between 2% to 3% a year.
+An economy that grows more than 3% creates four negative consequences.

 - It creates inflation.
-That's when prices rise too fast in clothing, food and other necessities.
-Higher prices quickly gobble up savings and destroy the standard of living.
+That's when prices rise too fast in clothing, food, and other necessities.
+Higher prices quickly gobble up savings and degrade the standard of living.

 - It's unsustainable.
-Growth at 4 percent or more leads to a recession.
+Growth at 4% or more leads to a recession.
 That especially occurs with asset bubbles.
-For more, see Business Cycle.
+Unfortunately, a recession is part of the business cycle.